jetli/create-yew-app/README.md

 Then open [http://localhost:8000/](http://localhost:8000/) to see your app.<br/>
 When you’re ready to deploy to production, create a minified bundle with `npm run build`.

+### Get Started Immediately

+You **don’t** need to install or configure tools like Webpack or Parcel.<br>
+They are preconfigured and hidden so that you can focus on the code.

+Create a project, and you’re good to go.

 ## Creating an App

 **You’ll need to have Node 8.16.0 or Node 10.16.0 or later version on your local development machine** (but it’s not required on the server).
 You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.